dreamcatcher-tech/network/Inbox/2023-02-23 1146 OpenIT purpose.md

 Automated trade between companies for services and products.
 Starting with IT services.
 We operate in our own marketplace.

+As we build out apps, do not want to get drowned in support requests, or installation work.

 ## Construction
 Use the Dreamcatcher to get construction done for the OpenIT software platform.
 Requests for modules like laptop templates, remote management systems.